Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 plt.figure(figsize = (15, 10))
 sns.lineplot(x ='track_name', y ='streams', data = (key value)_key_data, color ='(color)', marker ='o')
 plt.title('Tracks with the Same Key') #Title plt.xlabel('Track') #Label for track names plt.ylabel('Streams') #Label for stream counts plt.grid(True) plt.show()
 ```
-## October 30, 2024
+#### October 30, 2024
-### Advance Analysis
 - A couple of changes in the code: I will now use the top 20 instead of the top 5 Highest streams to make the analysis more accurate.
 When I got the overlapping problem, I looked for a solution and found one in the Stackoverflow.[^9] But it showed a user error, and I looked for a solution and found .xticks().[^10]
 ```
 #Sort the spot_data by streams in descending order
 keys = spot_data.sort_values(by = 'streams', ascending = False)